 CEO and Founder

-Steve has worked in quantum for 20 years and is an expert advisor to the UK government.
-He holds a PhD in quantum information and has spent almost a decade in the intelligence community as a Senior Research Fellow at the University of Cambridge, leading major research projects in quantum computing.
+Steve has worked in quantum for over 20 years and is an expert advisor to the UK government.
+He holds a PhD in quantum information, spent a decade in the intelligence community and worked as a Senior Research Fellow at the University of Cambridge leading major research projects in quantum computing.
+In January 2024, Steve was awarded an OBE for his services to quantum computing.

 From small scale software solutions to multi-million units per year hardware chips, Marco has always focused on quality, reliability and time to market.
-Marco deeply believes that real innovation comes from the joint efforts of research and development.
+Marco brings Industry best-practices into Research and ingenuity into Development.

 Chief Operating Officer